Charles Fitzpatrick: Chief Justice of the Supreme Court of Canada

 Fitzpatrick was appointed to the Imperial Privy Council in 1908, permitting him to sit as a member of the Judicial Committee of the Privy Council.
 His appointment was delayed as there was a maximum of two appointments, and former Chief Justice of Canada Samuel Henry Strong refused to resign despite no longer attending sessions.
 In 1909, Fitzpatrick was appointed as a British member of the Permanent Court of Arbitration in the Hague.
 He enjoyed the appointment and made a considerable effort to be reappointed in 1913.
+Fitzpatrick heard nine appeals as a member of the Privy Council, but did not write any reported opinions.
+Fitzpatrick lobbied Lord Haldane to deny leave to appeal from provincial superior courts directly.
+At the time, a litigant could appeal to the Supreme Court or the Privy Council, which was a common occurrence.
+Lord Haldane subsequently implemented a stricter regime for hearing appeals directly from provincial superior courts.

 Fitzpatrick's time on the Privy Council included a scandal.
 In 1918, John Wesley Edwards, and later William Folger Nickle, raised concerns in Parliament about Fitzpatrick's use of a $2,500 allowance to cover travel costs to England, despite not attending any sittings.
 Edwards accused Fitzpatrick of "deliberately stealing from the treasury of the country and putting the money in...[his] own pockets" Fitzpatrick and Prime Minister Robert Borden responded that there was no legal issue and that Fitzpatrick had acted in good faith.
 When Edwards revived the issue the following year, Fitzpatrick, by then Lieutenant Governor of Quebec, returned the allowance.

 On October 21, 1918, Chief Justice Fitzpatrick unexpectedly resigned at the age of 66, citing his declining health.
 However, historians Snell and Vaughn note that Fitzpatrick lost interest in judicial work and was more interested in political issues, including growing alienation of French-Canadians following the Conscription Crisis.
 Prior to his resignation, Fitzpatrick wrote Prime Minister Robert Borden and Justice Minister Charles Doherty seeking the appointment as the Lieutenant Governor of Quebec, which was granted on October 23, 1918.
 Prime Minister Robert Borden appointed Louis Henry Davies of Prince Edward Island as Fitzpatrick's successor.